lm-sys/lm-sys.github.io/blog/2023-11-14-llm-decontaminator.md

 ## **Conclusion**

 In this blog, we show that contamination is still poorly understood.
 With our proposed decontamination method, we reveal significant previously unknown test overlap in real-world datasets.
 We encourage the community to rethink benchmark and contamination in LLM context, and adopt stronger decontamination tools when evaluating LLMs on public benchmarks.
+We call for the community to actively develop fresh one-time exams to accurately evaluate LLMs.

 ## **Acknowledgment**